TheNathannator/PlasticBand/Docs/Other/Santroller.md

 } __attribute__((__packed__));
 ```

-Just like with the Stage Kit, command IDs and parameters are listed in byte form.
+Just like with the stage kit, command IDs and parameters are listed in byte form.
 When using XInput to send commands, these values must have an additional `0x00` byte appended.

 ### HID Mode